Zimbabwe African National Liberation Army: Rivalry with ZIPRA

 During the late 1970s, the predominantly Shona tribe ZANLA fighters were deployed in the Matabeleland and Midlands provinces, areas where the predominantly Ndebele ZIPRA mostly operated.
 There were a lot of clashes between the two forces.
 ZANLA fighters were well known for their savagery when it came to dealing with Ndebele civilians who were usually taken into what were called overnight bases and forced to sing songs in Shona denouncing ZAPU and its leader Joshua Nkomo.
 These ZANLA cadres had a love for chicken and a local staple food known as Sadza.
 Each time they came to a Ndebele homestead, given their lack of the Ndebele language, they would simply demand in Shona: "ndipe sadza nehuku" (Give me sadza with chicken) hence the local Ndebele derogatory nickname for them "oSadza nehuku".
 They were known as well for saying "Down with Nkomo" most of the time, hence another Matebele name for them became "opasi".

 1980 election and aftermath

 Following the 1980 general election large portions of ZANLA were integrated into the new Zimbabwe National Army.
 Those who served as the ZANLA elite in exile became the new elite in Zimbabwe, enjoying far greater benefits and perks than did those who had actually fought the Rhodesian Army in the field during the 1970s.

+In June 1980, after the independence of Zimbabwe, a team of Nigerian soldiers came to convey former pro-independence guerrilla fighters to Nigeria for recruitment in the Nigerian Defence Academy.
+A Nigerian soldier, Colonel Musa Bityong, left behind in the guerrilla camps was able to recruit 100 former ZANLA/ZIPRA guerrillas, and again returned in December to recruit 50 more.